LautrecSec/SC-100-Exam-Notes/SC-100 Exam Notes.md

 For a deeper understanding: https://www.youtube.com/watch?v=hhS8VdGnfOU

 ### Microsoft Cybersecurity Reference Architecture (MCRA)
+The MCRA provides a comprehensive blueprint for implementing Microsoft's security technologies.
+It serves as a detailed guide to help organizations plan and implement a holistic cybersecurity strategy using Microsoft's security solutions.
+Key aspects include:

+### Microsoft Cloud Security Benchmark (MCSB)
+The MCSB is a set of security best practices and recommendations specifically for securing cloud resources in Microsoft Azure.
+It acts as a benchmark for cloud security.
+Key aspects include:

 Zero Trust Rapid Modernization Plan (RaMP)
 Top Priorities:
 **User access and productivity**